W1llB/Secret_Santa_Frontend/README.md

 - Deployed front and back ends that talk to each other
 - Use of the `useContext` hook somewhere in your app
 - Use of at least one custom hook somewhere in your app

+AM Todos:
+- List generated on click
+- List displayed via the cards
+- useContext to pass down the list information instead of props drilling